sanzeeb3/wc-prabhu-pay/README.md

-# Prabhu Pay Payment Gateway Plugin for WooCommerce
+# Add Prabhu Pay Payment In WooCommerce

 You can now accept Prabhu Pay payment on your store. 💥